piyushgarg/cantarell-font/README.md

 The font was originated by Dave Crossland in 2009.
 The font looks more natural with high DPI and easy to get used to.

-This module is a simple way to apply Cantarell font systemlessly.
+This module is a systemless way to apply Cantarell font.
 Credits: @topjohnwu and @gloeyisk, without them this module wont be possible.
 Many-2 thanks!!

 ## RECENT CHANGES